 Our Marmoleum Cocoa floor covering with its unique cocoa husk enhanced linoleum design has been awarded the iF DESIGN AWARD 2017 and the Red Dot Design Award 2017.

-The larger problems of bacterial infestation and indoor environmental health may not lend themselves to quick, easy solutions some steps can create an immediate improvement.
+While the larger problems of bacterial infection and indoor environmental health may not lend themselves to quick, easy solutions, some steps can create an immediate improvement.
 A good first move is to replace products that add to the problem with ones that reduce the risk naturally.
-Independent tests prove that MRSA and staphylococcus aureus do not multiply on Marmoleum
+Independent tests prove that MRSA and staphylococcus aureus do not multiply on Marmoleum.

 Marmoleum is made of natural ingredients that resist microbial growth by their very nature.
-Thanks to the natural raw materials that go into the production (specifically flax seed oil) Marmoleum gets its ability to inhibit the growth of bacteria stems.
+Thanks to the natural raw materials that go into the production (specifically flax seed oil) Marmoleum has a natural ability to inhibit the growth of bacteria stems.
 An inherent property of the product, the anti-bacterial qualities of Marmoleum won't diminish over time, giving peace of mind and constant protection from the moment it is installed.